ibm-cloud-docs/assistant/entities.md

 1. Now, click the annotation you just created.
 A box will appear with the words `Go to: @product` at the bottom.
 Clicking that link will take you directly to the entity.

     ![Verify value computer for product entity](images/oe-verify-value.png)

+To see all of the mentions you annotated for a particular entity, from the entity's configuration page, click the **Annotations** tab.

 ### Working with counterexamples